HenryAWE/asbind20/doc/start.rst

 - Any C++ compiler that supports C++20 features required by this library.
   This library mainly depends on ``requires`` and ``<concepts>`` from C++20.

+If the compiler and standard library support newer features like C++23, asbind20 will enable support for them.

 Supported Platforms
 ===================